innoq/noir-demo/README.md

 This will start a webserver on port 8080.

-## License
+## Author information and license

-Copyright (C) 2012 innoQ Deutschland GmbH
+Copyright 2012 innoQ Deutschland GmbH.
+Published under the Apache 2.0 license.

-Distributed under the Eclipse Public License, the same as Clojure.